Suicide bomb hits Palm Sunday Mass in Indonesia, 20 wounded

-Suicide bomb hits Palm Sunday Mass in Indonesia, 20 woundedSunday, March 28, 2021
+Suicide bomb hits Palm Sunday Mass in Indonesia, 20 woundedMonday, March 29, 2021

 |